Delegated authentication¶

 delegated authentication via OpenID Connect is enabled.
 It allows the client to

-for requesting the cozy-stack in exchange of a token
+obtain an access_token for requesting the cozy-stack in exchange of a token

 valid on the OpenID Connect Identity Provider.